 Proposals involving power purchases of firm capacity and energy from an existing or proposed generating resource or a firm system sale are acceptable within the guidelines outlined in this section.
 Bidders must complete and return Attachment 9.3.
-Bidders may propose to provide 90-110 MW of capacity resources and/or 175,000 MWh of renewable energy per year, preferably during EPE's on-peak hours between 1:00 PM to 7:00 PM Mountain Prevailing Time.
+Bidders may propose to provide 175-225 MW of capacity resources, preferably during EPE's on-peak hours between 1:00 PM to 7:00 PM Mountain Prevailing Time.
 Additionally, refer to Section 5.0 of this RFP document to review additional resource size requirements and considerations for specific resource types.
-At EPE's sole discretion, EPE may choose to not consider proposals that are significantly greater than the current capacity and renewable energy needs depending if the proposal offers benefits to customers.
+At EPE's sole discretion, EPE may choose to not consider proposals that are significantly greater than the current capacity needs depending if the proposal offers benefits to customers.

-In order for EPE to fulfill its system needs and 2025 RPS requirements under the REA, EPE may negotiate short-term and/or long-term contract(s).
+In order for EPE to fulfill its system needs, EPE may negotiate short-term and/or long-term contract(s).
 The length of any resulting short-term contract can be for a term of one to four years and long-term contracts for a term of up to 20 years.
 EPE shall have first dispatch rights to the energy.
 As previously stated, AGC for EPE control of dispatch levels is desired if an existing or proposed generation resource is the source of the capacity and energy supply.
 Any ancillary services to be provided by the Bidder as part of its proposal will be considered in the assessment by EPE of the economics of the Bidder's proposal.